TeamP3-2/explore_datasets/README.md

-Here’s a README draft that describes the purpose of each file in your project:

----

 # Course Recommendation System

 This project was developed as part of a hackathon challenge to build a **Course Recommendation System** using various datasets from Coursera, Stanford, and Harvard.
 The final recommendation system is content-based and built using **TF-IDF vectorization** and **cosine similarity**.
 Below is a description of each file in the project.